xlfish233/tgbot-worker-rs/README.md

 This project provides a basic Telegram bot framework built on Cloudflare Workers using Rust.
 It handles incoming updates from Telegram and allows you to define custom logic for responding to different commands and events.

+**Note:** The `telegramApi` is designed for users who have difficulty accessing Telegram directly for debugging purposes.
+It will directly retrieve the API from the secret, so users do not need to use the API themselves.
+It should not be used in production.
+Therefore, do not set `ENABLE_TELEGRAM_API` to `1` in production environments.

 ## Features